APCAA Early Spring 2025 Digest

 sbx society is a creative network for entrepreneurs who want to connect, collaborate, and grow.

-we host high-impact networking events, hands-on workshops, and accountability cohorts designed to help you sharpen your skills, build your brand, and make the right connections. no fluff, just real opportunities to create, challenge, and level up — together.
+sbx hosts high-impact networking events, hands-on workshops, and accountability cohorts designed to help sharpen skills, build brands, and make the right connections.

 Morehouse College Psychology Department Welcomes Back Bro.
-Badru At Lecture Series For Current Undergrads
+Emmanuel Badru At Lecture Series For Current Undergrads

 Badru Said: "8 years ago, I was in Dansby Hall discovering my passion and getting flicks off.
 Now I get to share my story with the new students filling my seat.
 The epitome of a full-circle moment.
 My, how far we’ve come."